GoYabai/GoYabai/README.md

 * 🎓 Student from 🌌 VNU-UET, 🇻🇳 Vietnam (Majoring in Artificial Intelligence).
 * 📈 Maintaining a strong academic record (GPA 3.90 in the recent semester).
-* 🌱 Currently deep diving into 🧮 Mathematics (Calculus, Linear Algebra, Differential Equations) and CS Theory.
+* 🌱 Currently deep diving into 🧮 Mathematics (Calculus, Linear Algebra) and CS Theory.
-* 💻 I love programming in 🔵 C, ➕ C++, and 🐍 Python.
+* 💻 I love programming in ➕ C++, and 🐍 Python.
-* 🚀 Recently working on **Suterusu** - a C++ application utilizing AI models via OpenRouter APIs.
 * 🤖 Passionate about practical AI, running local models with Ollama and LM Studio.
 * 🎯 Aiming to become an excellent Software/AI Engineer!

 ### 📬 Contact information

-* 📧 Email: [Đền email của bạn, vd: me@example.com]
+* 📧 Email: leduchuyqazzaq@gmail.com
 * 👤 Facebook: [Tên Facebook của bạn]
 * 💬 Discord: [Tên Discord của bạn]